Command & Conquer 4: Tiberian Twilight: Plot

-The prologue takes place in the year 2062, 15 years after the Third Tiberium War (which led to the invasion and defeat of the Scrin), and 10 years after the end of Kane's Wrath (where Kane regained possession of the Tacitus).
+The prologue takes place in the year 2062, 15 years after the Third Tiberium War (which led to the invasion and defeat of the Scrin), and 10 years after the end of Kane's Wrath.
 Tiberium has evolved and is spreading at such a rate that the whole planet is expected to become uninhabitable by 2068.
 Humanity is on the brink of extinction.

-At this time, the leader of the Brotherhood of Nod, Kane, heads directly to the headquarters of the Global Defense Initiative, in hopes of using the Tacitus and GDI's resources to construct a worldwide Tiberium Control Network.
+Therefore, Kane, the leader of the Brotherhood of Nod, enters negotiations with the Global Defense Initiative (GDI), in hopes of using the Tacitus and GDI's resources to construct a worldwide Tiberium Control Network.
 This network will allow the spread of Tiberium to be controlled and turn Tiberium into an inexpensive power source.
 Even though the idea of alliance has been met with hostility (which has sparked the brief Incursion War), the two factions have nevertheless united.
-The campaign itself starts 15 years after the formation of the alliance, as the Tiberium Control Network nears completion.
-The spread of Tiberium is finally stopped, bringing optimism to the world's remaining population.
-However, extremists from both factions start to cause unrest, which sparks the Fourth Tiberium War.